-5:7 THOSE WHO SLEEP...
-GET DRUNK AT NIGHT - As the natural night is the time when men indulge in natural sleep and drunkenness, so they who live in the spiritual night of ignorance and sin may be expected to give themselves up to spiritual sleep and dissoluteness.
+5:7 those who sleep at night - As the natural night is the time when men indulge in natural sleep and drunkenness, so they who live in the spiritual night of ignorance and sin may be expected to give themselves up to spiritual sleep and dissoluteness.
 But not so we, who are of the day, as the apostle proceeds to show.
 (Concordia Bible)